 ASU No. 2010-06, Fair Value Measurements and Disclosures (Topic 820) - Improving Disclosures About Fair Value Measurements, requires expanded disclosures related to fair value measurements including (i) the amounts of significant transfers of assets or liabilities between Levels 1 and 2 of the fair value hierarchy and the reasons for the transfers, (ii) the reasons for transfers of assets or liabilities in or out of Level 3 of the fair value hierarchy, with significant transfers disclosed separately, (iii) the policy for determining when transfers between levels of the fair value hierarchy are recognized and (iv) for recurring fair value measurements of assets and liabilities in Level 3 of the fair value hierarchy, a gross presentation of information about purchases, sales, issuances and settlements.
 ASU 2010-06 further clarifies that (i) fair value measurement disclosures should be provided for each class of assets and liabilities (rather than major category), which would generally be a subset of assets or liabilities included in Levels 2 and 3 of the fair value hierarchy.
-The disclosures related to the gross presentation of purchases, and settlements of assets and liabilities included in Level 3 of the fair value hierarchy.
-The disclosures related to the gross presentation of purchases, and settlements of assets and liabilities include in Level 3 of the fair value hierarchy 1, 2011.
+The disclosures related to the gross presentation of purchases, and settlements of assets and liabilities included in Levels 2 and 3 of the fair value hierarchy.
+The disclosures related to the gross presentation of purchases, sales, issuances and liabilities included in Level 3 of the fair value hierarchy was required for us beginning January 1, 2011.
 The remaining disclosure requirements and clarifications made by ASU 2010-06 became effective for us on January 1, 2010.
 See Note 3 - Fair Value Measurements.